ttheis1611/Horiseon/README.md

 For more information, please refer to <https://unlicense.org>

-Features
+## Updates this version
-    Updated to include SEO elements
+    * Updated to include SEO elements
-    NAV replaced DIV
+    * NAV replaced DIV
-    SECTION replaced DIV
+    * SECTION replaced DIV
-    ARTICLE replaced DIV
+    * ARTICLE replaced DIV
-    ASIDE replaced DIV
+    * ASIDE replaced DIV
-    ADDED ALT tags and comments
+    * ADDED ALT tags and comments
-    ADDED info comments to describe html and css
+    * ADDED info comments to describe html and css

-Tests
+## Tests
 Use on the Header navigation titles:
-    1. Click on "Search Engine Optimization", should take you to the SEO section of the site
+    * 1. Click on "Search Engine Optimization", should take you to the SEO section of the site
-    2. Click on "Online Reputation Management", should take you to the Online Reputation Management section of the site
+    * 2. Click on "Online Reputation Management", should take you to the Online Reputation Management section of the site
-    3. Click on "Social Media Marketing", should take you to the Social Media Marketing section of the site
+    * 3. Click on "Social Media Marketing", should take you to the Social Media Marketing section of the site

-© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
+## © 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.